On Learning Text Style Transfer with Direct Rewards: Conclusion

 \section{Conclusion}

 In this paper, we propose a direct approach of improving content preservation for text style transfer by leveraging a semantic similarity metric as the content reward.
-Using a large pre-trained LM GPT-2 with our proposed rewards that target the different aspects of the output quality, our approach achieves strong performance in both automatic and human evaluation.
-Moreover, we identify several problems in the commonly used automatic evaluation metrics and datasets, and propose several practical strategies to mitigate these problems, which makes these metrics more effective rewards for model training.
+Our proposed rewards that target different aspects of the output quality, enable our model to have strong performance on both automatic and human evaluation.
+Recently, several semantic similarity metrics~\citep{zhao-etal-2019-moverscore,sellam-etal-2020-bleurt,gao-etal-2020-supert} based on pre-trained language models, have shown promising results.
+Introducing these metrics in our proposed method as the content preservation reward may lead to even further improvements.

+Moreover, we identify several problems in the commonly used automatic evaluation metrics and datasets.
+We propose several practical strategies to mitigate these problems, which makes these metrics more effective rewards for model training.
+Considering the weaknesses of the automatic metrics presented in this work, we believe that more rigorous discussion and investigation of the criteria for successfully transferring style is essential.
+Since existing work mostly relies on model-based metrics to determine the success of style transfer models, adversarial methods could be introduced to make the model-based metrics more robust and faithful indicators of style transfer.
+These improved evaluation models would then be beneficial for both learning and evaluating new approaches for style transfer.